SojeongKim00/MONSTOR-plus/README.md

 ```

 ## Training
-In training, we train the model using two of the three networks for inductive setting, resulting in three scenarios:
+In training, we train the model using two of the three networks for inductive setting and tested it with the remaining one, resulting in three scenarios:

   • E+W: Training using Extended and WannaCry; and test using Celebrity,